Link Search Menu Expand Document

 Response includes assigned_group_id (e.g., 1).

-Step 2: Create the composable campaign
+Step 2: Create the composable campaign with inline restrictions

 POST /internal/add-campaign